For RHEL/CentOS 7 rpm -Uvh http://dl.fedoraproject.org/pub/epel/7/x86_64/Packages/e/epel-release-7-11.noarch.rpm ### For RHEL/CentOS 6 rpm -Uvh http://dl.fedoraproject.org/pub/epel/6/x86_64/epel-release-6-8.noarch.rpm

-Mod_Security is a Web Application Firewall that execute as a Module on your Web Server and provides protection against various attacks to our web applications.
-It monitors HTTP traffic and performs real time analysis.
+Mod_Security is a Web Application Firewall that executes as a Module on your Web Server and provides protection against various attacks to our web applications.
+It monitors HTTP traffic and performs real-time analysis.
 It’s a product developed by Breach Security and is available a free software under the GNU License.
 It is Available for Apache, Nginx and IIS.

-Firstly add the EPEL rpm repository in your system using following command.
+Firstly add the EPEL rpm repository in your system using the following command.

 Let’s install mod_security Apache modules with predefined rules of mod_security.

 Step 3 – Activate mod_security Module

 Edit ModSecurity configuration file /etc/httpd/conf.d/mod_security.conf and look for the SecRuleEngine Directive on the File and configured with the Desired Value.

 Since we want to Intercept and Block Attacks we configure it with On.